ibm-cloud-docs/monitoring/metrics.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Working with metrics
 {: #metrics}

-After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for a metrics source, you can view, monitor, and manage metrics through the IBM Cloud Monitoring with Sysdig Web UI.
+After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for a metrics source, you can view, monitor, and manage metrics through the {{site.data.keyword.mon_full_notm}} Web UI.
 Use metrics to analyze statistically data that has numerical values.
 {:shortdesc}